eBay, Stripe and Mastercard pull out of Facebook's Libra cryptocurrency

 "Stripe is supportive of projects that aim to make online commerce more accessible for people around the world," Stripe told the FT.
 "Libra has this potential.
 We will follow its progress closely and remain open to working with the Libra Association at a later stage."

-Soon after those two companies announced they were backing out of the Libra Association, the non-profit created to oversee the cryptocurrency, Mastercard followed suit.
+Soon after those two companies announced they were backing out of the Libra Association, the non-profit created to oversee the cryptocurrency, Mastercard and Visa followed suit.
 The Libra Association is set to hold its first board meeting on Monday.
+Among the "founding members" who are still a part of the group for the time being are Spotify, Uber and Lyft.

 NEW (recap): Stripe, Mastercard and eBay have all now left the Libra Association, Facebook's effort to build a global cryptocurrency.
 PayPal left last week.
 That makes 4 of the original 28 "founding members" out before the Charter was even signed— Kurt Wagner (@KurtWagner8) October 11, 2019